cav71/setuptools-github/README.md

 > **NOTE**: there's an annotated `tools.process` example in [setup.py](https://raw.githubusercontent.com/cav71/setuptools-github/master/setup.py)
 > with support for keyword substitution on text files.

-## Setup the github workflow files <a name="worflows"/>
+### Setup the workflow files <a name="worflows"/>
-These are the steps in order to automated the build process on github.
+These are the steps to automate the build process on github.

 #### add workflow files <a name="workflows-add-files"/>
 Add these workflows file to your project: